naver/egjs-axes/packages/svelte-axes/README.md

 ## 🏃 Quick Start

-### Using svelteive properties from useAxes
+### Using reactive properties from useAxes
 * You can change the value of the axis through touch screen, mouse or anything else.
-* You can use the names of each axis as svelteive properties.
+* You can use the names of each axis as reactive properties.
-* Connect axis with various InputTypes inside useEffect.
+* Connect axis with various InputTypes inside onMount.

 ```html
 <script>